 Many of these risk factors can be reduced or eliminated by changing your lifestyle.
 Men older than 60 who have ever smoked should have a one-time screening for abdominal aortic aneurysm with a simple ultrasound test.

-Most people do not initially experience symptoms with an abdominal aortic aneurysm.
+Unfortunately, most people don't experience symptoms with an abdominal aortic aneurysm until it ruptures or bursts.
 However, the following symptoms can indicate that an aneurysm is present:

 • Mass in the abdomen